jaidetree/valhalla/prompt-plan.md

 - All should support conversion to ClojureScript data structures

 ## Test Cases
-Create a `jaidetree.valhalla.interop-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.interop-test` namespace with tests that verify:
 1. `(js-object)` creates a validator that accepts JavaScript objects
 2. `(validate (js-object) #js {})` returns a success result
 3. `(validate (js-object) #js [])` returns a failure result